revolutionaryanusha/Mlops_task2/README.md

 # Mlops_task2
-this is practice MLOPS task
+this is a practice MLOPS task
-chnaging file to check jenkin testing
+changing file to check Jenkin testing